workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 {: .tip}

 The retention time correction step is not mandatory.
-However, when it is used retention time are modified.
+However, when it is used retention time values are modified.
 Consequently, applying this step on your data requires to complete it with an additional 'grouping' step using the **xcms groupChromPeaks (group)** {% icon tool %} tool again.